davidson16807/tectonics.cpp/inc/many/README.md

 This folder contains a library that introduces an unopinionated templated data structure, `many::series<T>` (analogous to `Series` in pandas), that wraps `std::vector<T>` objects to enable arithmetic operations and `glm` inspired functions to be performed on their contents as if they were primitive data types like a `float` or an `int`.
+A set of functions is provided which operate over the `many::series<T>` data structure using method signatures that resemble those of the `glm` library.
 It is meant to foster performant code through data oriented design.

 `glm` can be optionally used to enhance functionality.
 Functionality that leverages `glm` can be found within `inc/many/glm`.